Four Live (New Zealand TV programme)

-Four Live (stylised as FOUR Live) is a New Zealand topical entertainment programme that aired weekday afternoons (4.30-6pm) on FOUR.
+Four Live (stylised as FOUR Live) is a New Zealand topical entertainment programme that aired weekday afternoons (4:30-6 pm) on FOUR.
 It was hosted by Drew Neemia and Kanoa Lloyd.
 Many guests appeared on the programme to feature the latest in music, fashion, entertainment, gaming and film.

 Four Live encouraged viewers to take part in the programme through Facebook and Twitter.
 The programme asked the opinions from viewers on their daily topic post and the presenters address those opinions from viewers throughout the programme.
 Viewers were allowed to win prizes through live on air telephone competitions, text in competitions and online competitions.

 It was replaced by Smash! in 2014.
 In 2015, Smash! moved exclusively to The Edge TV; this was replaced by Daily Feed in 2017.

 Viewer requested music videos

 Viewers were able to request music videos throughout the programme on Monday, Tuesday, Wednesday and Friday.
 Text codes that correspond to a music video scrolled along the bottom of the screen.
 Viewers were charged 50 cents when sending a text to 4440 and their request was taken on board for consideration to be played out on-air.
 Music video requests could be made on the Four Live Facebook and Twitter page, but whether or not the request is fulfilled was up to the presenters and directors.
+This channel was later banned in the prisons due to messages being sent to prisoners through the Four Live text system, when they showed texts on screen.
 A list of the text codes were to be found on the Four Live text request page.